richmahn/en_tn/neh/front/intro.md

 1. The dedication of the walls of Jerusalem (12:27–47)
 1. Correcting abuses and bringing reforms (13:1–31)

-#### What is Nehemiah about? ####
+#### What is the Book of Nehemiah about? ####

-Nehemiah's mission was to rebuild the walls of Jerusalem.
+The book of Nehemiah is about a Jew named Nehemiah.
+He lived in Persian and worked for the king.
 Nehemiah received a report about the condition of the wall around Jerusalem.
 In those times, the city wall was essential to the protection of the city against armies and invaders.
+Nehemiah returned to Jerusalem to help rebuild the city walls.

 #### How should the title of this book be translated? ####

 It is suggested that translators use a self-explanatory title or follow the regional or the national language versions of the Bible.
 "Nehemiah" is named for the events of the book which focus on the leadership of Nehemiah.
-It is likely that the books of Ezra and Nehemiah were originally one book but were separated.
 One possible title is "The Book about Nehemiah."
 (See: [[rc://en/ta/man/translate/translate-names]])

 ## Part 2: Important Religious and Cultural Concepts ##

 #### Why were Israelites not allowed to marry people from other nations? ####

-Yahweh knew that marry foreign wives would cause the people of Israel to worship other gods.
+Foreigners worshiped many false gods.
+Yahweh did not allow his people to marry foreigners because he knew this would cause the people of Israel to worship other gods.
 (See: [[rc://en/tw/dict/bible/kt/falsegod]])

 #### Did all of the people of Israel return to their homeland? ####

-Most of the people remained in Babylon and did not return to the Promised Land.
-They had a life in Babylon and desired to remain there but the were not able to sacrifice in the temple.
+Many of the Jews remained in Babylon instead of returning to the Promised Land.
+Many of them had become successful in Babylon and desired to remain there.
+However, this meant that they were unable to participate in the temple worship as their ancestors had done.
 The remnant who returned to Israel were very faithful because they returned.
 (See: [[rc://en/tw/dict/bible/kt/promisedland]], [[rc://en/tw/dict/bible/kt/remnant]] and [[rc://en/tw/dict/bible/kt/faithful]])

 #### What was the religious environment like upon the people's return to Israel? ####